mautic/developer-documentation-new/docs/design/feedback.rst

 To maximize the effectiveness of this template, it's important to follow some best practices.
 Always provide a clear and informative message in the `tip` parameter, ensuring that the User understands the current situation.
 When appropriate, include a link to an action that can help the User resolve the "no results" situation, promoting a more interactive and solution-oriented experience.
 It's crucial to use specific messages for each context, avoiding generic texts like "No results found," which may not provide useful information to the User.
 Finally, ensure that all strings used are included in the translation files, guaranteeing a consistent experience in all supported languages.

 This approach aligns with modern User experience (UX) design best practices.
 It incorporates principles of informative design, immediate feedback, and contextual guidance.
-By providing relevant information and actions at the exact moment and place where the User needs them, we are creating an interface that not only reacts to User actions but anticipates and meets their needs.
+Providing relevant information and actions at the exact moment and place where the User needs them creates an interface that not only reacts to User actions but anticipates and meets their needs.

-Clear messages and specific guidance can reduce the number of support tickets related to User confusion or "missing" functionalities.
-Additionally, by standardizing how we handle empty or inactive states across the platform, we create a more consistent and maintainable codebase.
+Clear messages and specific guidance reduce the number of support tickets related to User confusion or "missing" functionalities.
+Additionally, standardizing the handling of empty or inactive states across the platform creates a more consistent and maintainable codebase.

-It's essential to note that, while we have general guidelines, implementation should be customized for each specific context.
-A message that works well for empty Email metrics might not be appropriate for a Campaign report without data.
+It's essential to note that, while general guidelines exist, customize implementation for each specific context.
+A message that works well for empty Email metrics might not be appropriate for a Campaign Report without data.
 Think critically about the specific context of each implementation and adapt the messages and CTAs accordingly.